 Visual Difficulties

-If you/your child is experiencing reading difficulties including following text, gets headaches when reading, jiggles in their seat when trying to focus on text or complains that the words move around they may have a form of visual stress, sometimes referred to as ‘visual dyslexia’, Scotopic Sensitivity or Meares-Irlen Syndrome.
+If you/your child is experiencing reading difficulties including difficulty following text across the page, headaches when reading, complains that the words move around, are blurred or doubled, they may have a form of visual disturbance, sometimes referred to as ‘visual stress’.
 The first step is to visit an optometrist to check vision, including convergence and divergence.

 Some people find it helpful to read with a coloured sheet of transparent plastic (overlay) over a white page or a coloured background on a computer screen, while others find it makes no difference.
-The theory behind this is that white light is made up of different colours moving at different frequencies, which can cause confusion when the brain receives that information.
-The coloured lenses filter out the problem light frequencies.
+If you are experiencing visual difficulties however, it is important that the use of overlays does not replace a professional assessment with an optometrist.